 - First cousins

 Individual 529 plans can vary widely in terms of how savings can be invested, but target-date funds are a popular option.
-These funds feature a preset asset allocation that adjusts over time as the designated beneficiary gets closer to college age.
+These funds feature a preset asset allocation that adjusts over time as the designated beneficiary gets closer to college-aged.
 If you're transferring a 529 account from your 22-year-old college grad to their five-year-old niece, you'll need to update your asset allocation to reflect their longer timeline until they go to college.
-And, as you consider various funds, take time to check the fees and performance of each one to find the right balance between cost and returns.
+As you consider various funds, take time to check the fees and performance of each one to find the right balance between cost and returns.